fabrice-ducos/tclbuild/README.md

 ## Systems for which TacTCL has been successfully tested (a JDK 5+ is required for TclJava/Jaclin):
   - Linux Mint 4.10.0-38 (should probably work on most Linux systems too)
-  - MacOSX 10.15.3 (expect for wish8.6, see the Known bugs section)
+  - MacOSX 10.15.3 (except for wish8.6, see the Known bugs section)
   - JDK 9 and 12 (all JDK starting from 5 should be supported, but let the maintainers know otherwise)

 ## Known bugs